What they do

 Education and training

 To become a transit officer you must successfully complete a recruitment and selection process with the Public Transport Authority.
-This involves a series of interviews and fitness, aptitude and psychometric testing.
-Applicants will also need to have a current unrestricted driver’s license and provide a National Police Certificate during the selection process.
+This involves a series of interviews, an integrity check, and fitness, aptitude and psychometric testing.

-Once you are employed with the Public Transport Authority, you will complete a 12 week training course.
+Once you are employed with the Public Transport Authority, you will need to complete a 12-week training course.